-1970s, Al Braverman, Andre the Giant, based on a true story, Batrax Entertainment, biopic, boxing, Campbell-Grobman Films, Carl Hampe, Charlie Polite, Christa Campbell, Chuck, Chuck Wepner, Corey Allen Jackson, DFW Dutch FilmWorks, Digital Post Services, Eagle Films, Elisabeth Moss, Film Finances, Film review, GEM Entertainment, IFC Films, IFC Independent Film Channel, independent film, independent movie, indie film, indie movie, infidelity, Jason Jones, Jeff Feuerzeig, Jeff Rice Films, Jerry Stahl, Jim Gaffigan, John Stoehr, Johnny Dicesare, Kelvin Hale, Lati Grobman, Liev Schreiber, Lost Soul Entertainment, Mandalay Sports Media, Metropolitan Filmexport, Michael Cristofer, Michael Rapaport, Michael Tollin, Mike Tollin Productions, Millennium Entertainment, Morgan Spector, movie review, Muhammad Ali, Naomi Watts, New Jersey, Nicolas Bolduc, Nu Boyana Film Studios, Nu Image, Paddy Flood, Philippe Falardeau, Pooch Hall, pugilism, revisionism, revisionist history, Richard Comeau, Rocky, Rocky Balboa, Ron Perlman, Sadie Sink, SHO Showtime Networks, Sylvester Stallone, The Bayonne Bleeder, The Bleeder, The Real Rocky, The Rumble in the Jungle, the sweet science, tragicomic, United Artists, Victor the Wrestling Bear, Wass Stevens, William Hill
+1970s, Al Braverman, Andre the Giant, based on a true story, based on true events, Batrax Entertainment, biopic, boxing, Campbell-Grobman Films, Carl Hampe, Charlie Polite, Christa Campbell, Chuck, Chuck Wepner, Corey Allen Jackson, DFW Dutch FilmWorks, Digital Post Services, Eagle Films, Elisabeth Moss, Film Finances, Film review, GEM Entertainment, IFC Films, IFC Independent Film Channel, independent film, independent movie, indie film, indie movie, infidelity, Jason Jones, Jeff Feuerzeig, Jeff Rice Films, Jerry Stahl, Jim Gaffigan, John Stoehr, Johnny Dicesare, Kelvin Hale, Lati Grobman, Liev Schreiber, Lost Soul Entertainment, Mandalay Sports Media, Metropolitan Filmexport, Michael Cristofer, Michael Rapaport, Michael Tollin, Mike Tollin Productions, Millennium Entertainment, Morgan Spector, movie review, Muhammad Ali, Naomi Watts, New Jersey, Nicolas Bolduc, Nu Boyana Film Studios, Nu Image, Paddy Flood, Philippe Falardeau, Pooch Hall, pugilism, revisionism, revisionist history, Richard Comeau, Rocky, Rocky Balboa, Ron Perlman, Sadie Sink, SHO Showtime Networks, Sylvester Stallone, The Bayonne Bleeder, The Bleeder, The Real Rocky, The Rumble in the Jungle, the sweet science, tragicomic, United Artists, Victor the Wrestling Bear, Wass Stevens, William Hill

 “Never fight ugly people – they have nothing to lose.”